-Before you can have fun, you must first hold the button for five seconds to disable the electronic stability control.
-They you can engage push the Drive Mode button until Drift Mode is deployed.
+Before you can have fun, you must first engage the Drive Mode button until Drift Mode is deployed, then you hold the ESC button for five seconds to disable the electronic stability control.
 With that process complete, you should see a green LED illuminated on the Drift Stick meaning you are ready for slideways action.
 Pulling the handle applies 2,610 psi to the rear brakes a decouples the clutches in the Rear Drive Unit to allow for those big slides.

 While most of my time in the D was serious business — Ford rolled out a cavalcade of performance hardware in need of reporting on — I carved out a bit of time before returning to the Sunshine State.
 In that brief time I grew to appreciate not only what a great daily the RS would make in colder climes, but also just how much fun the pairing the Drift Mode and Drift Stick can be.

 While I am no professional Hoonigan behind the wheel, the Drift Stick lets even the rookies like me feel like they are ready for a little Gymkhana action.
 Before you get started, simply disengage the traction control, select Drift Mode, and you are ready to get slideways.
 On a snowy January day, hanging that angle was easy to initiate.